MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - Medium-sized businesses and others might choose to get certificates from partner providers.
 This option is recommended for organizations that don't have sufficient IT expertise or a dedicated IT security team.

-- Alternatively, you can generate a self-signed certificate by using a PowerShell script by following the [Surface Enterprise Management Mode certificate requirements](https://docs.microsoft.com/surface/surface-enterprise-management-mode#surface-enterprise-management-mode-certificate-requirements) documentation.
-Or use PowerShell to create your own certificate by following the [New-SelfSignedCertificate](https://docs.microsoft.com/powershell/module/pkiclient/new-selfsignedcertificate) documentation.
+- Alternatively, you can generate a self-signed certificate by using a PowerShell script.
+For more information, see the [Surface Enterprise Management Mode certificate requirements](https://docs.microsoft.com/surface/surface-enterprise-management-mode#surface-enterprise-management-mode-certificate-requirements).
+Or you can use PowerShell to create your own certificate.
+For more information, see the [New-SelfSignedCertificate](https://docs.microsoft.com/powershell/module/pkiclient/new-selfsignedcertificate) documentation.

-The SEMM package created by using the Surface UEFI Configurator tool must be secured with a certificate.
+The SEMM package that Surface UEFI Configurator creates must be secured with a certificate.
 The certificate verifies the signature of configuration files before UEFI settings can be applied.
 For more information, see the [SEMM documentation](https://docs.microsoft.com/surface/surface-enterprise-management-mode).

 ### Create a SEMM package